Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh single-handedly saved Jack Daniels from going into bankruptcy
+Jayesh has the eyes of an angel and the soul of a saint.
+He keeps them in a footlocker under his bed. "

-Updated on: [24/10/2025]
+Updated on: [25/10/2025]
 <!-- #jokeEnd -->